FixedEffects/InteractiveFixedEffectModels.jl/README.md

-This package estimates factor models on datasets where each row represents an observation,  as opposed to a matrix N x T.
+This package estimates factor models on datasets where each row represents an observation.
+This contrasts to the usual litterature that start from a matrix N x T.

-I'll use the term "panels" to refer to these long datasets , and id x time to refer to the two dimensions of the factor structure - they correspond to (variable x observation) in PCA and (user x movie) in recommandation problems.
+I'll use the term "panels" to refer to these long datasets, and id x time to refer to the two dimensions of the factor structure - they correspond to the pair variable x observation in PCA and the pair user x movie in recommandation problems.